 While you are taking Zeposia (and for up to 3 months after you stop taking it), you may get infections more easily.
 Any infection that you already have may get worse.
 Talk to your doctor if you develop an infection.

-During treatment with Zeposia, if you develop disturbance of vision, progressive weakness, clumsiness, memory loss or confusion, or if you think your MS is getting progressively worse, speak to your doctor straight away.
+During treatment with Zeposia, if you develop disturbance of vision, progressive weakness, clumsiness, memory loss or confusion, or if you have MS and you think your disease is getting progressively worse, speak to your doctor straight away.
 These symptoms may be due to PML, a rare brain infection that may lead to severe disability or death.

 During treatment with Zeposia, if you develop a severe headache, feel confused, or have seizures (fits) and loss of vision, speak to your doctor straight away.
 These symptoms may be due to a syndrome called posterior reversible encephalopathy syndrome (PRES).